 What Sets Mayo Clinic Apart

-Specialists in the Complementary Integrative Medicine Program at Mayo Clinic in Minnesota offer resilience training.
+Specialists in the Complementary Integrative Medicine Program at Mayo Clinic's campus in Rochester, Minnesota, offer resilience training.

 For appointments or more information, call the Central Appointment Office at 507-538-3270 7 a.m. to 6 p.m.
 Central time, Monday through Friday or complete an online appointment request form.